carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 > ## Technically...
 >
-> Technically, the interactive flag is just `-i`, the extra `-t` (combined
+> Technically, the interactive flag is just `-i` - the extra `-t` (combined
-> as `-it` above) is an option that allows you to connect to a shell like
+> as `-it` above) is the "pseudo-TTY" option, a fancy term that means a text interface.
-> bash.
-But since usually you want to have a command line when run interactively,
+> This allows you to connect to a shell, like `bash`, using a command line.
+Since you usually
-> it always makes sense to use the two together.
+> want to have a command line when running interactively, it makes sense to use the two together.
 {: .callout}